-In order to continue to improve the performance of Elementor built websites, you may now choose to load Font Awesome icons inline with SVG by activating the option in Elementor Experiments.
+In order to continue to improve the performance of Elementor built websites, you may now choose to load Font Awesome icons and e-icons inline with SVG by activating the option in Elementor experimental features.
 SVGs are vector-based images that are rendered using the browser’s engine.
 The benefit of using inline SVG icons, is that they do not increase server requests, which could have had an adverse effect on your site’s performance.

-You may navigate to Dashboard > Elementor Settings > Experiments to toggle the settings of this experiment.
+You may navigate to Dashboard > Elementor Settings > Features to activate this experimental feature.

 - How Icons Render – SVG renders in your page’s HTML rather than as CSS pseudo-elements in Icon Fonts